Periods and harmonic analysis on spherical varieties: Asymptotics

-\begin{remark} This proof only gives a bound for the dimension of $\Hom_G(\pi, C^{\infty}(X))$ which depends the smoothness of $\pi$, i.e.\ on which subgroup $J$ is such that $\pi^J\ne 0$.
+\begin{remark} This proof only gives a bound for the dimension of $\Hom_G(\pi, C^{\infty}(X))$ which depends on the level of $\pi$, i.e.\ on which subgroup $J$ is such that $\pi^J\ne 0$.
 It is natural to ask whether there exists a bound {\em independent of $\pi$}.
-A plausible (very crude) upper bound would be the number of Borel orbits on $X$. \end{remark}
+A plausible such upper bound would be the generic multiplicity of unramified principal series, computed in \cite[Theorem 5.3.2]{SaSpc}. \end{remark}

 \begin{remark} Aizenbud-Avni-Gourevitch \cite{AAG} have established the following result (using, as input, the finiteness of multiplicities): If $J$ is an open compact subgroup of $G$, then \begin{quote} $C^{\infty}_c(X)^J$ is finitely generated as a module under the $J$-Hecke algebra $\mathcal{H}(G,J)$. \end{quote}